KnextKoder/go-blockchain/README.md

 # go-blockchain
-An open source cryptocurrency blockchain created in Golang
+An open source cryptocurrency blockchain created in Golang.
+Built to be production ready